thomasabishop/eolas/Electronics/Resistance.md

 ## Factors affecting resistance

 - The larger the diameter of an electric wire, the lower the electrical resistance to the current flow.
+(If we use the analogy of electricity as water-flow: the wider the pipe, the more water that can flow.)
 - As a conductor heats up (e.g. copper, aluminium wire), its overall resistance increases.

 ## Notation and scientific expression

 ### Resistance

-- We use $R$ to represent resistance/Electronics/Voltage.md
+- We use $R$ to represent resistance
 - The unit of resistance is **ohms** ($\Omega$)

 > One ohm is the resistance of a circuit or circuit element that permits a steady current flow of one [amp](/Electronics/Current.md#formal-expression) (one coulomb/second) when one [volt](/Electronics/Physics_of_electricity/Voltage.md#voltage) is applied to the circuit.